NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Specimen.page.md

 <a name="request"></a>
 #### request
-MUST be provided.
-This should be a reference to the request which initiated collection of the sample.
+SHALL be provided.
+This SHOULD be a reference to the request which initiated collection of the sample.
 SHOULD be updated (added to) if used in further ServiceRequests, e.g. as part of reanalysis
 ```json
 "request":  [
         {